 Week 8: Amazon Rainforest Exploration & Spanish Immersion

 Baños – a charming town nestled on the flanks of the impressive Tungurahua mountain – is our next destination.
 Our time in Baños is busy, as there is much to experience between its cloud forest, hot springs, waterfalls and rivers.
-In the mornings we have Spanish language instruction at the excellent Marco Polo Language School.
+In the mornings we have Spanish language instruction.
 The level will be appropriate to your proficiency.
 When not immersing ourselves in Spanish, we will try some of the adventure activities on offer.

 The focus of our time in the Amazon Basin is to learn about the rainforest and the lives of the indigenous communities who live in this unique environment.
 Beginning in Tena, we take a safe, though adventurous rafting expedition down the Jatunyacu River.